Types of non-Hodgkin lymphoma

 Subtypes

-There are more than 50 subtypes of non-Hodgkin lymphoma.
+There are many different subtypes of non-Hodgkin lymphoma.
 See our booklets Understanding low-grade non-Hodgkin lymphoma and Understanding high-grade non-Hodgkin lymphoma for more details about the most common ones or call our Support Line on 1800 200 700.

 Transformation

-Lymphoma cells can sometimes change gradually over time.
-Some of the small cells can grow larger, giving rise to a mixture of cells.
-These larger cells are more likely to be faster growing and signal your disease is becoming more like a high-grade lymphoma.
+Lymphoma cells can change gradually over time.
+In a small number of cases, slow growing (low-grade) lymphomas can change into faster-growing (high-grade) lymphomas.
 This is called transformation.
-Transformation is more common in B-cell lymphomas.
+Transformation is more common in B-cell lymphomas, however most low-grade lymphomas do not transform.
 If any part of your lymphoma has transformed, you will be treated as having high-grade lymphoma.

 Low-grade non-Hodgkin lymphoma